-APLU FY2018 Request: \$3.170 billion
+APLU FY2019 Request: \$3.439 billion

-(FY2018 PBR = \$3.170B; FY2017 = \$2.889B; FY2016 = \$2.891B; FY2015 = \$2.915B)
+(FY2019 PBR = \$3.439B; FY2018 = TBD; FY2017 =\$2.889B)

 Over the years, DARPA has played an important role in funding high-risk, high-reward research which has led to many significant defense technologies, some of which have also evolved into remarkable civilian applications (e.g., the Internet, GPS).
-As Congress seeks to optimally allocate limited resources, cutting-edge national security research should remain a priority.
-APLU urges Congress to fund this game-changing research agency at \$3.170 billion in FY2018.
+Given the strong FY2019 PBR level for DARPA, the Department of Defense and the administration also recognize the agency is an excellent investment.
+As Congress seeks to optimally allocate resources, cutting-edge national security research should remain a priority.
+APLU urges Congress to fund this game-changing research agency at the administration request level of \$3.439 billion in FY2019.